ss4609/Storytelling-With-Streaming-Data/HW2/ReadMe.md

 #Overview

 In this home work, I have again chosen stream data from meetup.com which sends an event everytime some one signs up for the meetup.
-Details regarding the stream including the data dictionary of the stream is present in readme file of previous homework.
+Details regarding the stream including the data dictionary of the stream is present in readme file of previous homework (https://github.com/ss4609/Storytelling-With-Streaming-Data/blob/master/Hw1Part1README.md).

 So here I am calculating the rate of sign ups and show an alert if the signup activity goes beyond a certain threshold (configurable via command line parameter).
 I sever these alerts via a websocketd server on port 8080.
 I also created a webpage that listens to port 8080 and prints the notification.
 Apart from alerting when sign up activity is high, I also notify if the signup activity has returned back to normal.